 - Connectivity and downtime: Cloud computing depends entirely on the reliability and speed of your internet connection and that of the cloud computing service provider.
 Should the lines be down at either end, you remain deprived of services.
 It is more critical for the cloud service provider to be always online and prevent server outages.

 - Security concerns: If your data is precious and critical, choosing the cheapest cloud computing service provider may not assure the security level needed, the redundancy, safety and availability.
-A larger, better cloud service provider is a safer option with built in redundancies and highly encrypted security pipeline.
+A larger, better cloud service provider is a safer option with built-in redundancies and a highly encrypted security pipeline.

 - Lock-in: Rather than being an open environment, some cloud services have proprietary applications that lock you in and prevent you from accessing data or documents on another platform.
 If you are looking at the cheapest cloud computing service provider, this aspect needs consideration.